Amateur artist receives £165,000 after recovering from balcony fall

 Despite making an excellent recovery, our client continued to suffer as a consequence of her brain injury; her problems included impairments of working memory and concentration, rambling speech and difficulty keeping to one subject, social withdrawal and an altered personality.

-Under Claire Watson’s lead, our team successfully achieved a lump sum award of £165,000.
+Our team successfully achieved a lump sum award of £165,000.
 The case was a complex one – as our client had made a good recovery after her initial accident, it was difficult to prove she faced a real loss.
-However, Claire focussed on supporting our client throughout her rehabilitation and encouraged her to work closely with one of our independent healthcare-trained case managers who helped create effective coping strategies and secure the right level of domestic support.
+However, we focused on supporting our client throughout her rehabilitation and encouraged her to work closely with one of our independent healthcare-trained case managers who helped create effective coping strategies and secure the right level of domestic support.

 Claiming loss of earnings claim was extremely challenging, with no demonstrable past history and little tangible evidence of the likelihood of future loss.
 Not only did our client come from a wealthy family but she also completed a post-graduate diploma in visual arts after her fall and was painting at the same level as before the accident.

-Close liaison with family members was a key factor, including with our client’s son and daughter who lived abroad, and Claire painstakingly interviewed a large number of witnesses to support her case.
+Close liaison with family members was a key factor, including with our client’s son and daughter who lived abroad, and we painstakingly interviewed a large number of witnesses to support her case.

 Eventually we were able to settle this matter out of court for a substantially higher sum than the £70,000 originally offered by the defendants.
 Not only did we achieve interim payments for our client but the £165,000 we ultimately secured on our client’s behalf also took into account a deduction for contributory negligence – and our investment department has been pleased to advise this client on the management of her financial affairs, both here in the UK and in her country of birth, in the years since her accident.